Tayvon Gray: New York City

 On November 26, 2019, Gray signed as a homegrown player with Major League Soccer side New York City FC ahead of the 2020 season.
 This made him the first Bronx native to play for New York City FC.
 He made the bench three times during the 2020 MLS season but did not make an appearance.
 He made his professional debut on April 24, 2021, appearing as an 83rd-minute substitute during a 5–0 win over FC Cincinnati.
 Gray consistently made the bench in the first part of the season and made his continental competition debut in a start in the quarterfinals of the 2021 Leagues Cup, playing 88 minutes in the match that NYCFC lost on penalties to UNAM Pumas.
-After Anton Tinnerholm, NYCFC's starting right back, tore his achilles tendon in a match against Nashville SC on October 10, Gray was able to establish himself as a consistent presence in the lineup.
+After Anton Tinnerholm, NYCFC's, starting right back, tore his achilles tendon in a match against Nashville SC on October 10, Gray was able to establish himself as a consistent presence in the lineup.
 He ended the 2021 season with 10 appearances, 375 minutes, and one assist.
 He then went on to start in all four a NYCFC's playoff matches, playing every minute and recording an assist in their run to the 2021 MLS Cup.

 Gray made his CONCACAF Champions League debut in NYCFC's first match of 2022, playing in a 2–0 win against Costa Rican side Santos de Guápiles.

 International career

 United States

-Gray has represented the United States at various youth levels.
+Gray has represented the United States at the under-17 level.